 Attend the Auction Preview

 The auction preview is your chance to examine and handle the objects you may be interested in bidding on.
 Have questions to ask?
 Our antiques and fine art specialists are on hand at the preview, ready to help you make a sound decision by offering frank opinions about the quality, condition, provenance, rarity and value of any piece.

-View our auction schedule for dates, times and locations of upcoming auctions.
-Auction previews typically open to the public two days before the auction date, and close the evening before the sale.
-Please refer to the auction catalog for a listing of preview times for a particular sale.
+View the auction schedule for dates, times and locations of upcoming auctions.
+Auction previews typically open to the public several days in advance of an auction and appointments may be necessary.
+Please refer to the auction landing page for the sale specifics.